 How are there no needles?
 For most men, the natural distaste for needles is intensified when discussing getting a shot in the scrotum.
 The memory of the discomfort at the time of their vasectomy may be intense.
 While we can not make the procedure completely pain-free, there is a remarkable tool we use to get anesthesia into the skin and the scrotal structures without the use of a needle.
 It's called the Madajet, and a controlled spray from it pushes anesthetic into the tissues without a needle.
 The sensation is described as having a rubber band snap against the skin, but the discomfort is over almost instantly.
 This typically gives patient near instantaneous anesthesia as well, rendering both the skin and the vas completely numb.
 Nearly all patients say this was less painful than the vasectomy.

 What is the recovery like?
 Most patients who have outpatient vasectomy reversal walk out of the operating room with no difficulty.
-The effects of the local anesthesia lasts for at least a few more hours, and the next few days are spent taking it easy around the home.
+The effects of the local anesthesia lasts for some time afterwards, and the next few days are spent taking it easy around the home.
 The first night will be the worst in terms of discomfort.
 Most patients require nothing stronger than ibuprofen and Tylenol for their discomfort, although we will prescribe a pain medicine for you to use at your discretion.
 There will be painless but extensive bruising which will likely extend to areas which weren't operated on.
 It is important to limit lifting of greater than 15 lbs for 3 weeks after surgery.
 This protects the delicate repair from injury and preventing a "redo" procedure.
 We can write you a note for light duty at work if that is needed.

 What is the success rate?
 Success rates in the largest study done of vasectomy reversals showed a clear change in success rate the longer the duration between vasectomy and reversal.
 Rates of patency (return of sperm to the semen) and pregnancy varied depending on the interval from the vasectomy until its reversal.
 If the interval had been less than 3 years patency was 97% and pregnancy 76%, 3 to 8 years 88% and 53%, 9 to 14 years 79% and 44% and 15 years or more 71% and 30%.
 The patency and pregnancy rates were statistically the same for all patients regardless of the surgeon.